Dental Specialty Center of Chesapeake

 There are several types of sedation options to meet your needs.
 Each treatment is designed to help you relax as much as possible.

 One of the top advantages of dental sedation is that it allows patients to receive the treatment they need while in a relaxed state.
 Sleep dentistry is excellent for those who cannot withstand pain or have a deep fear of the dentist.
-Give us a call today to learn whether sedation dentistry in Chesapeake is right for you.
+Give us a call today to learn whether conscious sedation dentistry in Chesapeake is right for you.

 Sedation for dental treatment is often considered a luxury service, much like teeth whitening.
-Because of this, many plans do not offer sedation dentistry insurance unless it is deemed medically necessary.
+Because of this, many plans do not offer conscious sedation dentistry insurance unless it is deemed medically necessary.
 Be sure to call your provider before receiving services to learn about your options.

 The length of treatment varies depending on which type of sleep dentistry is administered.
 Oral and IV sedation dentistry will require more time to wear off than inhaled sedation.
 People who are placed in deep sedation will require several hours to recover.